egberts/egberts.github.io-src/content/articles/dnssec-bind9-root.md

 #10 0x00007ffff761bfa3 in start_thread ()
 ```

-Then we add our whitelab TLD zone:
+Then we add our white-lab TLD zone:

 ```cfg
   view "local\_view" {